 This also means that installation of fiberglass conduits in construction jobs won’t take as much time, and won’t need as much manpower.
 That reduces the cost of the installation and labor.

-It also helps that fiberglass is very easy to mold and shape.
+It also helps that fiberglass is very easy to mold and shape at a Foundry and Machine Shop.
 That’s why connecting pieces of conduits are made with matching spigot ends with bell ends.
 Workers can just connect the pieces like giant Lego pieces without the need for tools or time-consuming welding.